 FIGURE 2.
 Diversity of the wildlife imagery analysed in machine learning studies.
 A - article counts by image source hardware type (one study could use more than one image type), B - temporal trends (annual counts) across the last five years.
-Year 2021 is included only up to October; colours are corresponding to image source hardware types shown in panel A; "other/unclear" category not shown.
+Colours are corresponding to image source hardware types shown in panel A; "other/unclear" category not shown.